Working from home has it’s ups and downs.

 Way back last century when I realised that I was not suited, either by temperament or desire, to work in an office for someone else, I heard that one should dress as though one were going to the ‘office’ in order to instil the correct mindset in oneself; that of going to ‘work’, and thereby being able to ‘produce’ whatever it was that one was producing.

-In a fit of virtuous workethic-ness I got up, had my three cups of tea, showered, dressed ‘business casual’ and walked briskly into the spare bedroom that I’d converted into my office/workroom.
+In a fit of virtuous workethic-ness I would get up, have my three cups of tea, shower, dress ‘business casual’ and walk briskly into the spare bedroom that I’d converted into my office/workroom.
 In all honesty I probably lasted three days of such insanity.

 This strategy may indeed work for some folk, but not for this little black duck!
 I felt uncomfortable, a fraud, and anxious about entering the rest of my house until after ‘quittin’ time.

 I do understand the rationale, but as a motivator, going for a bicycle ride with my trusty notebook in my pannier is far more effective for me when I enter the doldrums of the writerly life.

 These days I turn my computer on in the (late) morning, make my tea, run through my emails, and start to write.
 Simple, straight to the point.

 “Did I ever tell you how I shot a wild elephant in my pyjamas?
 How he got into my pyjamas I’ll never know” – Julius Henry Marx

 Who is Julius Henry?
 If you haven’t guessed, check out the link.